benlue/sql-soar/README.md

 **soar** will match the input query with the filter section of a SQL expression.

 "Well, that looks nice but what's the befenit?" you may ask.
+The best part of SQL expression is that you can simply specify your query conditions as a JSON object and **soar** will match your query objerct with the WHERE section of a SQL expression.
+In other words, you're saved from the pains-taking task to re-compose a SQL statement simply becase you've slightly changed your query condition.

-The magic is you can use the same SQL expression in update:
+Besides, you can use the same SQL expressions  in all CRUD operations. **soar** is smart enough to retrieve the related information from a SQL expression and compose the intended SQL statement.
+For example, you can use the same SQL expression for query to do update:

     var  cmd = {update: expr};

     soar.execute(cmd, {canDrive: true}, {age: 18}, callback);

-Actually, the same SQL expressions can be used in all CRUD operations. **soar** is smart enough to retrieve the related information from a SQL expression and compose the intended SQL statement.

-So constructing a SQL expression is simple.
+Constructing a SQL expression is simple.
 It starts from the _soar.sql(tableName)_ function.
 The _soar.sql(tableName)_ function takes a table name as its input and returns a **SQL Expression** object.
 With that object, you can add columns, set query conditions and specify addtional options.
 Every SQL expression function returns the expression object itself, so you can chain funcion calls so that SQL expressions can be composed succintly.

 What's better, if you keep using some SQL expressions in your applications, you may want to save them into files so you can reuse them.
 Stored in files, such SQL expressions are also very easy to maintain.